psleng/nexus-build/README.md

 ### AUTOMATICALLY

-In a suitably prepared Debian12 VM, type `make all`.
+In a suitably prepared Debian12 VM or equivalent, type `make all`.
+If you get an error "`make: command not found`" install make via `sudo apt install make`

 This will effectively run all of the the above steps in order except for the `create-sdcard.sh` since that is interactive. and `./build-psleng-github-io.sh` since most people do not need that.